 The A+ Computer Repair and Networking programs are designed to prepare students for entry into the Information Technology (IT) Industry.
 Students will have the opportunity to work on computers and networking equipment to expand their experiences.

-Students will also have the opportunity to take the CompTIA A+ and Network + certification exams at the end of the courses.
-These exams are not required but give them a leg up on their other students as they prepare to compete for technology related jobs.
+Students will also have the opportunity to take the CompTIA A+ and Network+ certification exams at the end of the courses.
+These exams are not required but give students a leg up on their peers as they prepare to compete for technology related jobs.

 A+ Computer Repair (Course #674) - Course Description

 A+ Computer Repair is a technology class that prepares students to work with today's technology.
 Students will focus on computer hardware and software, exploring currently used technologies.
 Students who expect to move into Technology related fields, as well as those who just want to know how computers work will benefit from this course.

 Students are not required, but encouraged, to take the certification exam as part of the course.
 Students will concentrate on building, maintaining and repairing computer hardware.
 Students will learn to install, use and troubleshoot Windows XP and Windows Vista.
 Windows 7 has been added to the curriculum but is not currently on the certification exam.